“We loved the class! We love the education and the creativity. Thank you!!” -Kate

 Art Adventures Studio is a place for students to use the artistic process as a means to make choices to express who they are as individuals.
 They learn to overcome obstacles and to approach creative thinking in an ever-expanding way, promoting self-esteem and sense of courage when encountering new experiences.
 Outside of new materials, cultures and advanced mediums, students learn to appreciate their classmates’ varying styles and differences in approach, discovering that there is no one solution to an artistic problem, there are many.

 We know it can be intimidating to approach a blank canvas or paper.
-So loosen up with a glass of wine while learning the principals of drawing and creating art!
+So loosen up with a glass of wine while learning the principals of drawing, painting, sculpting… Just creating!

 Interested in Museum Adventures ?